 Can you see how it can be confusing?
-Only two of these treatments are even called “Vitamin C” – the others… well, they’re just not very intuitive now is it?
+Only two of these treatments are even called “Vitamin C.” Let’s dig into these products a little deeper.

-If you want a smoother formula, the most potent, concentrated version of Vitamin C, but do not want the gritty texture and do not mind heavy serums with 1) possible tingling 2) silicone formulas, 3) formula taking a little time to be full absorbed into the skin, then you should pick Vitamin C Suspension 30% in Silicone.
-(Note: The reason why this is Vitamin C 30% is because silicone slightly impairs the concentration of Vitamin C as it makes contact with the skin, so to make up for this discrepancy there is a higher concentration of Vitamin C in this formula).
+Note: The reason why this is Vitamin C 30% is because silicone slightly impairs the concentration of Vitamin C as it makes contact with the skin, so to make up for this discrepancy there is a higher concentration of Vitamin C in this formula.

-Now, if the aesthetics, or the feeling of the product matters more to you, and you want a more pleasant product (lighter serums/creams, faster absorption, less stinging) and do not mind paying a higher price and sacrificing the potency and concentration of L-Ascorbic Acid Vitamin C to achieve these product features, then you would consider one of the remaining three formulas:
+If the feeling of the product matters more to you, and you want a more pleasant user experience (think lighter serums/creams, faster absorption, less stinging) and do not mind paying a higher price, consider one of the remaining three formulas: